intentee/paddler.intentee.com/content/docs/internals/buffered-requests.md

 +++

 If there are no available slots in agents, Paddler will buffer the incoming requests.
 There are two key aspects to buffering you can customize:
-- the maximum number of requests that can be buffered `--max-buffered-requests`
+- The maximum number of requests that can be buffered `--max-buffered-requests`
-- the maximum time the requests can spend in the buffer `--buffered-request-timeout`
+- The maximum time the requests can spend in the buffer `--buffered-request-timeout`

 Both can be customized when setting up the balancer on your server.

 ## The maximum number of buffered requests

-If the maximum number of buffered requests is reached, the balancer will start rejecting new requests with the 509 error ([Bandwidth Limit Exceeded](https://http.cat/status/509)).
+If the maximum number of buffered requests is reached, the balancer will start rejecting new requests with the 503 error ([Service Unavailable](https://http.cat/status/503)).
 The default value is 30, but you can change it by passing the `--max-buffered-requests` flag when starting the balancer.
 For example, to set the maximum number of buffered requests to 100, run:

 ```bash
 paddler balancer --inference-addr 127.0.0.1:8061 --management-addr 127.0.0.1:8060 --max-buffered-requests 100